Thousands of Georgians are Turning to Solar and Batteries for Energy Security

 In normal operation, a solar energy network eliminates the procurement of ever more costly electricity from the electric company.
 With an energy storage unit (or battery) any excess energy produced from solar panels is sent back into the grid.
 The energy stored in the battery can then be used during peak demand times or during a power outage.

 This means that a homeowner will be able to save money on electric bills.
 Even as the utility company charges more for energy when the demand is at its highest.
-Utility rates in the United States also are projected to rise for the foreseeable future.
+Utility rates in the United States are rising and will continue to for the foreseeable future.
 However, solar energy + an energy storage solution (or battery) helps avoid those spikes on your energy bill.

 “Solar energy plus a battery provides free power during a grid outage.
 It also lets us take advantage of fluctuations in utility power prices.
 Which will save us a lot on our power bills all year round,” says John Bourdelon a homeowner in Roswell.
-Mr. Bourdelon’s solar and battery system was installed earlier this year.
+Mr. Bourdelon’s solar and battery system went live in early 2020.

 Even local governments, schools, community centers, and fire stations are beginning to rely on solar and battery storage systems.
 It also allows them to continue to run even when the grid goes down.
 The City of Tucker Georgia for example recently announced a partnership with Creative Solar USA.
 Along with sonnen, a major battery manufacturer located in Tucker, Ga.